 Adolescence Education Major

-*Students majoring in adolescence education are required to complete the program outlined below in addition to one of the following content majors (30 hours): Augmented History, Biology, Chemistry, English, Mathematics, Physics, and Spanish.
+*Students majoring in adolescence education are required to complete the program outlined below in addition to one of the following content majors (30 hours or more): Augmented History, Biology, Chemistry, English, Mathematics, Physics, or Spanish.

 Students are encouraged to take an appropriate social science course as part of their integrative studies program.